 09 Dec So you want to commission some artwork?
 Now what?

-Embarking upon a commissioned piece of art for your company should be an exciting adventure — one that brings leaders in your organization together and helps to illuminate shared goals, visions and aspirations.
-This process can often uncover latent ideas about you company history, culture and future visions.
+Embarking upon a commissioned piece of art for your company should be an exciting adventure, one that brings leaders in your organization together and helps to illuminate shared goals, visions and aspirations.
+This process can often uncover latent ideas about your company history, culture and future visions.
 It can also be fraught with subjective opinion, conflicting ideas about process, budget and more.

 Utilizing a professional art consultant can help your group to identify the proper artist in addition to establishing a clear budget, process and timeline.
 The consultant will also help stakeholders to manage expectations, coordinate reviews with the artist as the work is in process and correctly mount, frame and install your new artwork.
 Finally, your consultant can help you enhance your original concept by engaging with all key stakeholders, including the artist, and facilitating the sharing of ideas, resulting in a more cohesive and successful outcome.